 An all-levels course which supports and empowers expectant mothers.
 Teaches ways to ease aches and pains, make the body comfortable during pregnancy, and use the breath to calm and steady the mind.

-A fast-paced, challenging practice that builds stamina and strength through a series of flowing poses.
-Students should be comfortable coming quickly into standing poses with good alignment and should be practicing at Level 2 or above.
-Appropriate for beginning Ashtanga-style and power yoga practitioners.
+A faster-paced, physically challenging practice that builds stamina and strength through a series of flowing poses.
+Students should be comfortable coming quickly into standing poses with good alignment and should be practicing at Hatha 2 or above.

 Yoga for Healthy Aging